 - Line a rimmed baking sheet with aluminum foil (or parchment paper) and place saltines in a single layer.

-- Bring brown sugar and butter to a boil in a saucepan (per the recipe below).
-Once it begins bubbling, let it boil without stirring for 3 minutes.
+- Boil brown sugar and butter in a saucepan (per the recipe below) for 3 minutes.

-- Pour the brown sugar mixture over the crackers and place the pan in the oven.
-Bake 4 minutes or until bubbly.
+- Pour the brown sugar mixture over the crackers and bake for a few minutes.

-- Cool for a minute or so and add chocolate chips on top.
-Spread over the toffee and sprinkle with toppings if desired.
+- Add chocolate chips on and spread over the toffee.
+Sprinkle with toppings if desired.

 - Cool completely.